tux-tn/grandi/README.md

 2. **Download the NDI SDK + install deps**
 	- Run `npm install` (or `pnpm install`/`yarn install`).
 The `scripts/preinstall.mjs` hook downloads and unpacks the official NDI SDK into `ndi/`, then `node-gyp-build` compiles the native addon for your host platform.
 Re-run `npm install` after deleting `ndi/` if you need to refresh the SDK.
 	- To force-download all prebuild assets for release testing, run `npm run prebuild:download`.
+	- Set `NDI_FORCE=1` if you need to run the downloader in an unpacked tarball (normally it only runs inside the git repo).
 3. **TypeScript build**
 	- `npm run build` compiles `src/` via `tsdown`, emitting ESM/CJS bundles and declaration files in `dist/`.
 	- `npm run prebuild` packages native binaries for distribution (requires the SDK assets fetched earlier).